How much are your wedding packages?

 My main style of photography is photo-journalistic.
 I am a trained photojournalist with over 25 years of daily newspaper photography experience.
 My expertise is capturing telling moments as they happen.
 I happen to think this is the best way to cover a wedding.
 You will want to remember moments as it really happened and be able to reflect on your feelings from that special day.
 You will continue to experience those emotions from your images for years to come.
 There would also times during the day that we will have scheduled portraits and group shots.
 I am also skilled at posing and lighting these special pictures.
 Check out my portfolio or blog posts to see a few samples.
 To learn more about my shooting style see my blog on 10 things I do to get awesome wedding photos.

 Yes, I have a basic service contract that each client must sign to book their date.
 There really shouldn’t be any surprises but I will go over a few items in this FAQ.
-If you want to read over a sample of my wedding contract, you can find one here.
+If you want to read over a sample of my wedding contract, I’ve made one available for download.